australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 > Where the work created aims to produce, map out, or provide a reading
 > of what I term the biography of place, that is, its history,
-> encounters, its potential \... these types of work are often rooted,
+> encounters, its potential ... these types of work are often rooted,
 > locative and even cartographic in nature.
 Furthermore, it can be
 > suggested that these types of topocentric artworks can occur twofold:
 > firstly, as representations of place and secondly, as representations
 > in place.
 (Thurgill, 2016)

-Edward Relph offers a similar definition of place, conceptualising place as a \"centres of our immediate experiences of the world\" (Relph, 1976,
+Edward Relph offers a similar definition of place, conceptualising place as a "centres of our immediate experiences of the world" (Relph, 1976,
 p.
 141).
-This definition of place acknowledges the immediacy in which
-\'place\' is felt by an individual.
-If a \'place\' can be defined as physical areas that play host to our experiences, then by extension it acts as a framework to understand place-specific and place-inspired works, which strive to replicate, represent and perhaps even invoke
+This definition of place acknowledges the immediacy in which 'place' is felt by an individual.
+If a 'place' can be defined as physical areas that play host to our experiences, then by extension it acts as a framework to understand place-specific and place-inspired works, which strive to replicate, represent and perhaps even invoke